easyDiffraction/easyInterface/README.md

 <img src="https://raw.githubusercontent.com/easyDiffraction/easyInterface/master/docs/_static/easyInterface_logo.png" height="80"><img>

-**easyInterface** is he easy way to interface with crystallographic calculators.
+**easyInterface** is the easy way to interface with crystallographic calculators.

 easyInterface is tested for Python 3.6-3.8 on Mac, Windows and Ubuntu.
 Please, visit <https://easyDiffraction.org/easyInterface> for more details.